HoGentTIN/linux-training-hogent/modules/package_management/032_packages_rpm_theory.md

 ### dnf install

 To install an application, use `dnf install $package`.
-Naturally `dnf` will install all the necessary dependencies.
+Naturally, `dnf` will install all the necessary dependencies.

 ```console
 [student@el ~]$ sudo dnf install epel-release